ethanbass/chromConverter/README.md

 ###### Choosing between multiple parsers

 For formats where multiple parsers are available, you can choose between them using the `parser` argument.
-For example, Agilent files can be read using either the Aston or Entab parsers (or in some cases OpenChrom).
-In this case, it is recommended to use the newer Entab parsers, since Aston is no longer actively supported.
-However Entab is slightly more complicated to install (see [installation instructions](README.md#Installation) above).
+For example, Agilent files can now be read using parsers from a number of external libraries, including Aston, Entab, OpenChrom, and rainbow.
+Some of these parsers must be installed manually as described in the [installation instructions](README.md#Installation) further up the page.
+It is recommended to use the newer Entab or rainbow parsers, since Aston is no longer actively supported.

 ###### OpenChrom parsers